jimbobding/seasons/README.md

 - **Query filter** Above the displayed products there is a drop-down query filter that will separate the products into 4 categories.
 Fruit boxes, Veg boxes, fruit and veg boxes and subscriptions.
 - **Product cards** The product cards are displayed in rows of three on large screens rows of two on medium screens and single items on small devices.
 An image will take up roughly half of the card on the top half whilst the bottom half will contain the name of the product, the price of the product, the price per box of the product as well as edit and delete buttons that can only be used by the site admin.
 - **Product detail** The image on the product cards are a href that will take the user to the product detail page, which will display the same information on the face of the card as well as ass description of the product.
-On the product detail, page the user is able to add the product to their cart if the add to cart button is clicked the product will be added in increments of one allowing the user to easily add products to the cart.
+On the product detail, page the user can add the product to their cart if the add to cart button is clicked the product will be added in increments of one allowing the user to easily add products to the cart.
 They are also able to use the increment buttons to increase and decrease the amount of the product the would like to add each time.
 There is also edit delete buttons that are only available for admin.